Polyphem

-The Polyphem was a proposed European light-weight fibre-optic wire-guided surface-to-surface missile with a range of 60 km.
+The Polyphem was a proposed European lightweight fibre-optic wire-guided surface-to-surface missile with a range of 60 km.
 The project was cancelled in 2003.

 Synopsis

 Polyphem is the German name of Polyphemus, the cyclops in the Odyssey that got his eye stabbed out by Ulysses.

 The Polyphem missile uses a sealed round, a solid propellant booster rocket to launch the missile out of its canister to an initial height, so that the wings and control surfaces can unfold, and a more fuel economic turbojet cruise engine kicks in to propel the missile.

 The missile can be programmed to follow a preset course, using GPS or inertial guidance.
 An infrared seeker can be used to automatically pick a target and for the terminal guidance phase, but it is also possible to transfer the thermal images back to the launching platform via a 200 MBit/s data link provided by an optical fibre, and manually select the target.

 The Polyphem program was started in 1994 by Germany, France and Italy.
 Italy later left the project.

 A naval version, called Polyphem-S, was initially selected for the Braunschweig class corvette as anti-ship and land-attack missile, but that has been cancelled.

 The Polyphem program as a whole was cancelled in 2003.

 The system is roughly comparable to the Serbian ALAS missile.